Advanced Tax Credit Repayment Limits

 How Repaying ObamaCare’s Premium Tax Credits Works

 IMPORTANT: The 400% Federal Poverty Level (FPL) Subsidy Cliff was temporarily removed by the American Rescue Plan and extended through 2025 by the Inflation Reduction Act.
-Through 2025, if you make over 400% FPL tax credits gradually decrease as your taxable income raises.
+Through 2025, if you make over 400% FPL tax credits gradually decrease as your taxable income rises.
 This impacts repayment limits, but please note if you take more credits in advance than you end up qualifying for, you will still need to repay them.

 This page is updated for 2023 – 2024.